 The Herb Martyr Trail was once part of the multi-segmented Basin Trail #600 (formerly #247, the number now used by this trail), and most signs and some maps still reflect the old names/numbers.
 The Basin Trail now only exists between Herb Martyr and Forest Road 42.

-As of September 2018, the Herb Martyr Trail has been completely cleared of deadfall, and numerous areas have been brushed and had the tread repaired by a volunteer crew.
-Several narrow and overgrown areas remain, but overall the trail is in good condition.
+As of September 2019, the Herb Martyr Trail has been completely cleared of deadfall, and numerous areas have been brushed and had the tread repaired by volunteer and conservation corps crews.
+The old Basin Trail sign at the upper parking lot has been moved to mark the new trailhead location.

 Length: 2.9 mi